webdevelopers-eu/z-template/README.md

 ### Why These Design Decisions?

+Our templating solution stands out from the rest by utilizing DOM manipulation techniques, making it the best choice for HTML/XML compatibility and security.
+Unlike other template engines that treat templates as strings and are prone to XSS and unescaped text, we rely on DOM manipulation and XPath selectors, eliminating these vulnerabilities.

+Our use of HTML 5 `<template>` tags and z-var attributes also provide a clean and organized view in the browser, with templating instructions remaining invisible until parsed and applied to data.

+Our focus on DOM manipulation not only provides greater security, but also results in a faster and more efficient template engine.
+And, with our specially crafted `COMMAND` syntax, developers can easily create beautiful and functional interfaces.
+Unlike other solutions that use generic javascript syntax, our syntax was built specifically for HTML manipulation, making it simpler and easier to understand.

 The unique "z-var" attribute ensures maximum versatility and durability, as it remains intact during repeated application of templates to the same element.

-The syntax vocabulary and the code has been carefully crafted to ensure that the Z Template engine can be effortlessly translated into any language.
-The JavaScript implementation is just one demonstration of its boundless possibilities, and it can be effortlessly adapted to other languages possibly through transpilation.
+Our syntax vocabulary and code have been carefully crafted to ensure that the Z Template engine can be effortlessly translated into any language.
+The JavaScript implementation is just one demonstration of its boundless possibilities, and it can be adapted to other languages, possibly through transpilation.

-This implementation leverages XPath rather than CSS selectors, making it adaptable to any language that supports XPath and DOM.

-Our templating solution stands out from the rest by utilizing DOM manipulation techniques rather than treating templates as strings like other template engines.
-This approach ensures full HTML/XML compatibility and eliminates vulnerabilities such as XSS and unescaped text commonly found in string-based systems.

-Our use of HTML 5 `<template>` tags and `z-var` attributes also provides a clean and organized view in the browser, with templating instructions remaining invisible until parsed and applied to data.

-Our focus on DOM manipulation not only provides greater security, but also results in a faster and more efficient template engine.
-And with our specially crafted COMMAND syntax, developers can easily create beautiful and functional interfaces with ease.
-The syntax is intuitive and language-independent, making it simple to translate into any language.

 ### The Rest
 - Z Template ➋ is fully compatible with previous versions.